 In sum, we find some evidence that joint industrial parks are used to coordinate tax policies among their members.
-The DiDregression indicate that tax coordination and increased local business taxes are not systematic side-effects of joint industry parks.
-On the other hand, the SCM approach informs us that this effect only occurs in a limited number of cases.
+However, this effect only occurs in a limited number of cases.
 Thus, we find only partial support for our main hypothesis.
-This raises the question whether the cases for which there is evidence for tax coordination differ from those cases where there is no such evidence.
-This question is addressed in the ex post analysis.10 The ex-post analysis draws on the institutional collective action (ICA) approach pioneered by Richard Feiock and co-authors (Feiock et al., 2009) and on the literature on the stability of collusive agreements (see section 2).
+This raises the question whether the cases for which there is evidence for tax coordination differ from those cases where there is no such evicence.
+This question is addressed in the ex post analysis.
+The ex-post analysis draws on the institutional collective action (ICA) approach pioneered by Richard Feiock and co-authors (Feiock et al., 2009) and on the literature on the stability of collusive agreements (see section 2).
 Both strands of literature address the question under which conditions agreement of organizations that compete with each other can stabilize cooperation.